 The rest of this floor was filled with arcade machines, in various states of disassemble.
 I’m guessing it was once some kind of repair shop.
 And maybe it was a support business to the arcade that used to operate on the main floor of the Farwell Building just across the park.

-I have actually been up in one or both of these white buildings (on the left) before as well, since we knew someone who lived there, but I was too drunk at the time to even remember which one:
+I have actually been up in one or both of these white buildings (on the left, below) before as well, since we knew someone who lived there, but I was a little too drunk at the time to remember which one:

-The party store was recently evicted from the first floor so that the building could be marketed as a whole.
+During the late 2010s downtown real estate bonanza, the party store on the main floor was recently evicted from the first floor so that the building could be marketed / gentrified as a whole.

 The City of Detroit, Michigan, Vol. III, by Clarence Burton, p.
 218